General Art Management Degree Information

 If you are just starting your academic program, you may choose to major in business and declare a minor or take extra courses in the arts while pursuing a degree.
 There are degrees and certificates that target many areas of art, such as photography, illustration, painting or sculpture.
 Degree programs are available either online or on campus.

 Don’t shortchange the business side of your education since most potential employers will want you to be very strong in the business aspects of your career.
 You will need a solid understanding of accounting, marketing and business law.
 Many schools offer certificates and associate degrees in business for students who already possess a degree in fine arts.
 You may choose to cap off your academic credentials by completing one of these programs.

 Online Art Management Curriculum

 A typical art management program will offer classes in advanced painting skills, illustration, graphic design, sculpture, drawing and other media.
 In addition, art management programs means taking courses in business essentials.
 These could include accounting, marketing, finance, organizational behavior, business law and management.
 Often, students will be exposed to both arts and business seminars designed to intensify the learning in each area.
 The practical workshops will allow the students to learn from working professionals in the arts and business arena.
-Many accredited colleges and universities offer online art management programs.
-Research all of the free information about online art management degrees, classes and programs on the internet.
+Many accredited colleges and universities offer online programs.
+Research all of the free information about online degrees, classes and programs on the internet.

 Earning a degree online